top of page

 Tennessee law defines “indecent exposure” as two separate actions.
 First, intentionally exposing your genitals or buttocks to someone else or touching someone else's intimate parts with the reasonable expectation that the act is going to be viewed by another.

-Lewd conduct is similar to indecent exposure, but takes things a step further, and therefore is considered a more serious crime.
-Whereas indecent exposure is simply exposing yourself to the public, lewd conduct includes actual sexual activity, such as engaging in intercourse in public, public masturbation, or displaying genitals in an aroused state.
+Public Indecency is similar to indecent exposure, but takes things a step further, and therefore is considered a more serious crime.
+Whereas indecent exposure is simply exposing yourself to the public, lewd conduct includes actual sexual activity, such as engaging in intercourse in public, public masturbation, displaying genitals in an aroused state, and other sex acts.

 PROSTITUTION OR PROMOTION

-Prostitution or patronizing a prostitute are not necessarily public exposure crimes but are often thought of in the same light because of the fact that these transactions often begin in the public sphere.
+Prostitution or patronizing a prostitute are not necessarily public exposure crimes, but are often thought of in the same light because of the fact that these some of the transactions begin in the public sphere.

-Prostitution involves engaging in any form of sexual activity in exchange for remuneration in any form, not necessarily for just financial considerations.
-Promoting prostitution includes seeking individuals searching for a prostitute to patronize and connecting them with individuals to engage with.
-Finally, patronizing a prostitute is seeking the services of someone engaging in prostitution.
+Prostitution entails participating in any type of sexual activity in return for compensation, which may not solely be monetary.
+Promoting prostitution encompasses finding individuals looking to hire a prostitute and linking them with those available for such activities.
+Lastly, patronizing a prostitute refers to seeking the services of someone involved in prostitution.

 All of these actions could have criminal consequences if convicted.
 Patronizing a prostitute is perhaps the lightest of the three, considered generally to be a Class B misdemeanor.
 However, this crime could be bumped to a Class A misdemeanor in certain circumstances, which carries a minimum of seven days of incarceration and a fine of $1,000.